 Mary is a graduate of Trinity University in San Antonio, with a bachelor’s degree in broadcast journalism.
 She holds a certification in nonprofit executive leadership from Stanford University’s Graduate School of Business and in nonprofit management from the University of Texas at San Antonio.
 Mary is married to Chuck Japhet, a San Antonio real estate attorney, and is the mother of a 19-year- old son and 16-year- old daughter.

-Dr. Simone Norris, a native of San Antonio, is a board-certified Family Medicine physician.
+Dr. Simon Norris, a native of San Antonio, is a board-certified Family Medicine physician.
 She graduated with honors from St. Mary’s University, and obtained her MD degree from the University of Texas Health Science Center at San Antonio.
 Dr. Norris served for 7 years in the United States Air Force, completing her residency training in Family Medicine at Andrews AFB, Washington, DC, followed by service in Misawa, Japan and Randolph AFB, TX.
 Prior to opening IFM, Dr. Norris held a decade-long faculty position with Christus Santa Rosa Family Medicine Residency Program, helping to influence the minds and practices of many of our best local family doctors in San Antonio.

 In 2009, Dr. Norris completed a two year fellowship with the University of Arizona’s Center for Integrative Medicine.
 This program was founded in 1994 by Dr. Andrew Weil and emphasizes prevention over treatment, focusing on nutrition, botanical medicines and mind-body interventions to complement conventional synthetic drug and surgery protocols.